Benign Prostatic Hyperplasia (BPH)

 While microwave therapy leaves the surrounding tissue intact, the procedure can cause swelling and mild discomfort for a few days.
 Voluntary urination may be difficult during this short recovery period, which is why many patients are catheterized to assist with urination while the prostate and urinary tract heal.

-In order for a patient to experience the full results of the microwave therapy, the body must absorb the prostatic tissue that has been treated, which can take up to six to 12 weeks.
-During this time, patients will not immediately notice any changes in BPH symptoms, however, the full results are gradual but long-term.
+In order for a patient to experience the full results of the microwave therapy, the body must absorb the prostatic tissue that has been treated, which usually occurs between six to 12 weeks.
+During this time, patients will not notice any changes in BPH symptoms; however, the full results are gradual but long-term.

 Additional benefits include:

 - Patients can return home the same day as the procedures